 For the settlement permit, you can apply after graduating from a German University, for example.
 If you have a Blue card and earn around €50,000 brutto per year (€38,688 depending on the profession), you can apply for this permit after 33 months working here.
 If you have the B1 certificate in the German language, that time drops to only 21 months.

 And for the freelancers out there, proving that you have a successful and well-established business, you can get it within three years.
 If you’re an immigrant and a scientist, researcher, or any other “highly qualified” title, Germany will grant you a permanent residence immediately.
 Stay in school, kids!

 For those ok with giving up their own Citizenship, there are some pre-requirements.
 (Of course!)

-To become a naturalized German citizen, you need to have at least eight years living and working here under a limited residency.
+To become a naturalized German citizen, you need to have at least eight years of living and working here under a limited residency.
 By that, I mean either any of the ones previously mentioned.
 Or by marrying a German or EU citizen, for example.
 You can drop this to only six years if you’re brave enough and complete the Language Integration course.
 The Language Integration course can be found relatively cheap on your local VHS (Volkshochschule).

 Ok, so how good my German have to be?

 We found this quote when we were researching to make this blogpost, and I believe that sums up perfectly.